Section 07: Probability & Statistics

 | At most k | \(P(X \leq k) = \sum_{i=0}^{k} P(X=i)\) |

-For “at least” problems, use the complement rule!
+For “at least” problems, use the complement rule as it saves you from summing many terms!

 | Phrase | Mathematical form |